Kitware/CMake/Help/prop_tgt/AIX_SHARED_LIBRARY_ARCHIVE.rst

 .. versionadded:: 3.31

-On AIX, enable creation of a shared library archive.
-This places the shared object ``.so`` file inside an archive ``.a`` file.
+On AIX, enable or disable creation of a shared library archive for a ``SHARED`` library target:

+* If enabled, the shared object ``.so`` file is placed inside an archive ``.a`` file.
+This is the preferred convention on AIX.
-By default, CMake creates shared libraries on AIX as plain shared object ``.so`` files for consistency with other UNIX platforms.
-Alternatively, set this property to a true value to create a shared library archive instead, as is AIX convention.

   The shared object name in the archive encodes version information from the :prop_tgt:`SOVERSION` target property, if set, and otherwise from the :prop_tgt:`VERSION` target property, if set.

+* If disabled, a plain shared object ``.so`` file is produced.
+  This is consistent with other UNIX platforms.

 This property defaults to :variable:`CMAKE_AIX_SHARED_LIBRARY_ARCHIVE` if that variable is set when a non-imported ``SHARED`` library target is created by :command:`add_library`.
 Imported targets must explicitly enable :prop_tgt:`!AIX_SHARED_LIBRARY_ARCHIVE` if they import an AIX shared library archive.

+For a non-imported target, if this property is not set, the default is *disabled*.